akb825/DeepSea/testers/TestVectorDrawScene/README.md

 ![Test Vector Draw Scene](doc-images/VectorDrawScene.png)

-You may press the 1 key to toggle between text that displays character by character and a text box that cuts off the text outside of that text, scrolling up and down to reveal different parts of the text.
+You may press the 1 key, or single-tap on mobile, to toggle between text that displays character by character and a text box that cuts off the text outside of that text, scrolling up and down to reveal different parts of the text.

 ![Test Vector Draw Scene](doc-images/VectorDrawScene-textbox.png)

+You may also press the 2 key, or double-tap on mobile, to toggle between the displayed figure number.